 Airborne transmission occurs when infectious agents are carried by dust suspended in the air.
 With airborne transmission, direct contact is not needed to spread disease (as compared with respiratory droplet transmission).

-Public health for veterinarians.
-The human-animal connection.
 Many microbes that threaten public health are carried by animals and transmitted to humans.
-These pages highlight these organisms which animals carry them, and the illnesses they cause:
+Visit the links below to read about these organisms, which animals carry them, and the illnesses they cause.

-Food and water; necessary for life, but liable to contamination with harmful microbes.
-These links highlight microbes that can be transmitted by food and water and links to programs aimed at minimizing those risks:
+Food and water are necessary for life, but also prone to contamination with harmful microbes.
+The link below highlight prevention tips and efforts aimed at minimizing risks from foodborne pathogens.

-Doctors and hospitals are where the sick people go; and unfortunately, some infections may be transmitted in these settings.
-This page is your gateway to data on healthcare-acquired infections in Oregon.
-There are rules related to the handling of potentially infectious medical waste:
+Doctors and hospitals are where the sick people go, but unfortunately, some infections may be transmitted in these settings.
+From the links below you can find data on healthcare-acquired infections in Oregon and rules related to the handling of potentially infectious medical waste:

-Some disease-causing bacteria and viruses are carried in the mouth, nose, throat and respiratory tree; they can spread by coughing, sneezing, or through saliva or mucus on unwashed hands.
-Browse these links to diseases caused by these microbes:
+Some disease-causing bacteria and viruses are carried in the mouth, nose, throat and respiratory tree.
+They can spread by coming into direct contact with droplets when an infected person coughs or sneezes, or through saliva or mucus on unwashed hands.
+Browse the links below to learn about diseases spread in this way.